Sertion/vscode-gitblame/README.md

 > Default value: `"${commit.hash} ${commit.summary}"`

-Message that appears when the <code>gitblame.quickInfo</code> command executes (when you click the status bar message).
+Message that appears when the `gitblame.quickInfo` command executes (when you click the status bar message).

 ### `gitblame.statusBarMessageFormat`
 > Type: `string`